 Among her broader repertoire are movement-based projects including Wayne McGregor’s Dido & Aeneas for the Royal Opera /Royal Ballet and The Silver Swan with the Clod Ensemble, performed as a site-specific work at the Victoria & Albert Museum and the Turbine Hall, Tate Modern.

-Through her new company McCaldin Arts she has created two solo shows, both with music by Stephen McNeff: A Voice of One Delight and Vivienne, which attracted excellent reviews for her compelling performance, including 5 stars in the Evening Standard (for reviews see here).
+Through her new company McCaldin Arts she has created three solo shows.
+Two of these feature music by Stephen McNeff: A Voice of One Delight and Vivienne, which attracted excellent reviews for her compelling performance, including 5 stars in the Evening Standard (for reviews see here).
+Her narrated recital Haydn’s London Ladies has also been very well-received and other recitals using this format are currently in preparation.

-For a current CV or biography for concert programme use, please use the contact form
+For a current CV or materials for use in concert programmes use, please use the contact form